Six Gardening Jobs To Do In September

 ~

-Birds, more specifically pigeons, are notorious for causing damage to your edible plants.
+Birds, more specifically pigeons, are notorious for wrecking havoc on your edible plants.
 They feed on many different varieties, pecking at the leaves and ripping off portions.

 ~